Four Simple Strategies for Improving Patient Health Literacy

 Use Plain Language

-An important strategy for improving health literacy is to use plain language in both verbal and written communications.
+An important strategy is to use plain language in both verbal and written communications.
 According to plainlanguage.gov, plain language should ensure that users can find what they need, understand what they find, and use what they find to meet their needs.

 Key elements of plain language include:

 - Organizing information so the most important points come first

 - Using simple language and defining technical or medical terms